Head Start Preschool

 - Half-day and 6.5-hour classes operate throughout the school year.

 - Family advocacy services

 Income eligibility guidelines are required for all Head Start programs.
 Foster children, those experiencing homelessness, and SNAP-eligible families qualify.
 Children on an Individualized Education Plan (IEP) are given priority for enrollment whenever possible.

 When enrollment is full at one center, the Agency will work with the family to identify any possible program option at one of the other centers that may work for the child.

 A home-based option is available also, wherein the teacher will come to the home once a week and spend time with the child and the caregiver.
-The child and the caregiver are encouraged to attend scheduled socialization at the center wherein the child will attend the classroom and the parent will have an opportunity to network with other parents and attend trainings that are offered during the socialization.
-A nutritious meal and snack are provided on socialization days.
+The child and the caregiver are encouraged to attend scheduled Parent and Child (PAC) socializations wherein the child and their parent will have an opportunity to network with other parents and attend training that is offered during the socialization.
+A nutritious meal and/or snack are provided on socialization days.

 The home-based option may work well for young 3-year-olds and will prepare them to transition into the classroom at a center.
 The children and their families will receive the same family advocacy and health services as provided to the center-based programming.